oceanprotocol/docs/content/tutorials/jupyter-notebooks.md

 - When asked to select a kernel, select Python 3.
 - To make stuff happen (e.g. to run code cells), use the menus at the top of the JupyterLab console, or at the top of your current Jupyter notebook.

+In you prefer a step-by-step tutorial, you can watch our thourough [Manta Ray tutorial mini series] (https://www.youtube.com/playlist?list=PL_dn0wVs9kWqSO2iCXvrWuxKFSgVr0Jrw) on our YouTube channel.

 For more info, see the blog posts:

 - "[Project Manta Ray — Data Science powered by Ocean Protocol](https://blog.oceanprotocol.com/project-manta-ray-data-science-powered-by-ocean-protocol-535c54089b0f)"